9LV: Name etymology

-Naval combat management introduction

-A naval combat management system (CMS) is the computer system that connects a naval ship's sensors, weapons, data links, support measures and other equipment to the officers and staff performing the tasks in combat through the cycle of the OODA loop.
-Typical functions include sensor control, sensor data fusion, threat evaluation, weapons assignment, weapons control etc.
+Variants

 9LV Mk1 (1968–1977)

 To meet the requirements of the Swedish Navy weapon control system on the Norrköping class, the 9LV200 system was developed from 1968 by Philips TeleindustriAB (PTAB).
 The contract was awarded PTAB 1969.
-The solution included was based on analogue computers with a newly developed hydraulically-controlled director platform and a frequency agile Ku band fire control radar, Ceros.
+The solution included was based on analogue computers with a newly developed hydraulically controlled director platform and a frequency agile Ku band fire control radar, Ceros.
 The solution also included an X band track-while-scan target acquisition radar.
 In the Swedish Navy, the system was denoted ARTE 722.
 Mk1 included a fixed program digital computer.

 9LV Mk2 (1977–1983)

 The patrol boat Jägaren was built as a test vessel with the Norwegian gunboats Storm and Snögg as references.
 Later Bergens Mekaniske Verksteder built another 16 patrol boats based on Jägaren.
 The patrol boats were equipped with 9LV Mk2 (Arte 726).
 The system was called 9LV Mk2 during the period Arte726 A-D. After the patrol boats had been decommissioned these radars where updated and fitted to the modernised s.